byl0561/autologinwlt/README.md

 ## 历史版本

+### 4.1.3-r11

+* Fix bug.

 ### 4.1.2-r10

-* minimize log.
+* Minimize log.

 ### 4.1.1-r9

-* Fixed bug.
+* Fix bug.

 ### 4.1.0-r8

-* Changed docker base-image from centos to alpine to reduce size.
+* Change docker base-image from centos to alpine to reduce size.

 ### 4.0.0-r7

-* Added ENV port, now it is supported to choose the network export.
+* Add ENV port, now it is supported to choose the network export.

-* Reduced the SLEEP time in code, now it reconnects faster.
+* Reduce the SLEEP time in code, now it reconnects faster.

-* Added Init code to show ENV settings.
+* Add Init code to show ENV settings.

 ### 3.1.0-r6

-* Published on github.
+* Publish on github.